felipeelia/cf7-repeatable-fields/readme.txt

 == Frequently Asked Questions ==

+= I have a problem with the plugin.
+Where can I get help? =

+If you have identified a bug or would like to suggest an enhancement, please refer to our [GitHub repo](https://github.com/felipeelia/cf7-repeatable-fields).
+I do not provide support here at WordPress.org forums.

 = Can I change the add/remove buttons? =

 Yes.
 You can use `wpcf7_field_group_add_button_atts`, `wpcf7_field_group_add_button`, `wpcf7_field_group_remove_button_atts`, and `wpcf7_field_group_remove_button` filters, as shown above.
 Props to @berniegp.